beachfront/beachfront-videosdk-ios/README.md

 2. Download the BeachFrontBuilder iOS SDK Embedded Framwork and copy it into your project Folder.

-3. Add the BeachFrontBuilderSDK.embeddedFramework to your project and include BeachFrontBuilderSDK.framework in the "Link Binary with Libraries" panel in the project "Build Phases" section.
+3. Add the BeachFrontBuilderSDK.embeddedFramework to your project and make sure BeachFrontBuilderSDK.framework is included in the "Link Binary with Libraries" panel in the project "Build Phases" section.

 4. Also add the following frameworks and libraries one by one by clicking on the + button in the "Link Binary With Libraries" panel.
 ```
 	- Foundation.framework
 	- UIKit.framework
 	- CoreGraphics.framework
+	- MediaPlayer.framework
 	- MobileCoreServices.framework
+	- Social.framework
 	- SystemConfiguration.framework
 	- QuartzCore.framework
 	- libxml2.dylib